TheFullResolution/uni-truename-path/README.md

 # TrueNamePath - Context-Aware Identity Management API

-**University Final Project (CM3035 Advanced Web Design)**
+**University Final Project (CM3035 Advanced Web Development)**

-## Quick Start
+## Overview

-This project implements a context-aware identity management system where users control how their names are presented to different audiences.
-The system addresses real discrimination issues while maintaining privacy and GDPR compliance.
+TrueNamePath is an innovative context-aware identity management system that addresses name-based discrimination in digital environments.
+The system allows users to control how their names are presented to different audiences while maintaining privacy and GDPR compliance.

+### Problem Statement

+Many individuals face discrimination based on their names in professional and social contexts.
+Traditional identity systems present static name information regardless of context, potentially exposing users to bias.
+This project demonstrates a technical solution that enables dynamic, context-appropriate name presentation while preserving user privacy and control.

+### Technical Innovation

+The system implements OAuth/OIDC-compliant context-aware name resolution, allowing external applications to receive appropriate name variants based on user-defined contexts and consent preferences.
+This represents a novel application of existing identity provider patterns to address social discrimination issues.

 ## Prerequisites